Meet the Team

 When the capital markets closed in late 2007, David hired a loan sales team to sell down the commercial property whole loans already made but not yet securitised, and then from 2010 until 2014 within a small work-out team managed the ownership and ultimate disposal of the underlying commercial properties within the remaining €5bn portfolio spread across Europe.

 Having exited the commercial property legacy assets, David joined Barclays Capital’s corporate restructuring and advisory group, resolving distressed debt positions on the books.
-He left the group in early 2016 and has recently joined Pegasus Capital LLP.
+He left the group in early 2016 and joined Pegasus Capital LLP in 2016.